organicsafelink/archive/README.md

 5. Lastly, add the following code on the homepage of your site where you will send the user from the search page:

+    (i) Add this to the top of your site's homepage so users can easily see the countdown timer after coming from the Google search page.

     ```html
    <!-- This is the countdown timer -->
     <div id="countdown2" style="display: none;">